-If you have any concerns about flooding from ordinary watercourses, or wish to report flooding from an Ordinary Watercourse, please visit the Useful Contacts section.
+If you have any concerns about flooding from ordinary watercourses, or wish to report flooding from an ordinary watercourse, please visit the Report Flooding or Request Advice section.

 If you are a riparian owner of a watercourse, for example if you live next to a watercourse, or a watercourse flows through your land, you have very important and specific legal responsibilities to manage flood risk.
 Further details can be found on the Riparian Ownership page.